Agnes Obel: 2008–2010: Philharmonics

-Obel's first album was also a commercial success.
+Obel's first album was a commercial success.
 In March 2011, she appeared for the first time in the United States.
 At the South by Southwest (SXSW) music festival in Austin, she performed all the songs on the album.

 PIAS Recordings released a Deluxe Version of Philharmonics on 7 February 2011.
 The Deluxe Version contains five more tracks.
 Two instrumentals ("Riverside" and "Just So") and three live songs: "Over the Hill", "Just So", and the new track "Smoke & Mirrors".
 On the Riverside EP, Obel sings "Sons & Daughters".
 This track is only available on the EP.

 In June 2011, Philharmonics was certified gold by the Belgian Entertainment Association (BEA) after selling 10,000 units.
 In February 2011, her first album was nominated for the 'Impala European Independent Album of the Year' and the song Riverside (from the Submarino's soundtrack) won the Robert Award for the Best Song of the year 2011.

 In October 2011, Obel won 2012 European Border Breakers Award.
 The prize celebrates the top new talents in European pop music who "have all succeeded in reaching out to audiences beyond their home country through their talent and energy."

 In November 2011, she won five prizes at the Danish Music Awards for her first album Philharmonics.
 She won Best Album of the Year, Best Pop Release of the Year, Best Debut Artist of the Year, Best Female Artist of the Year, and Best Songwriter of the Year.